chanawh/py-algorithms-and-structures/python-chat-system/README.md

 long-polling requests.
 It defaults to port `8000` because the socket-based `chat_server.py` already listens on `5000`.

+Notes for the browser UI:

+- Each room keeps only the latest 500 messages in memory to avoid unbounded growth if a room stays busy for a long time.
+- The long-polling endpoints are served directly by `mini_zoom_chat.py`; they do not reuse the TCP socket protocol from `chat_server.py`.

 #### Reusing port 5000 for the web UI

 You can run the browser UI on `:5000`, but only **one** server can own that